-Make Music New Haven is a one-day festival of free concerts in parks, streets, and sidewalks citywide on June 21, the longest day of the year.
+Make Music New Haven is a live festival of accessible music performances happening on June 21, the summer solstice.

 Make Music New Haven is a part of the international Make Music Day movement which brings free, community-wide, musical celebrations to hundreds of cities worldwide.
 Every year, the celebration is held on June 21, the summer solstice, in more than 800 communities around the world.